browserengineering/book/book/animations.md

 encompass all of the kinds of visual changes humans are used to seeing and good at recognizing---not just movement from side to side, but growing, shrinking, rotating, fading, blurring, and sharpening.
-The point is that an animation is not an *arbitrary* sequence of pictures;
+The rule is that an animation is not an *arbitrary* sequence of pictures;
 the sequence must feel continuous to a human mind trained by experience in the real world.

 [animation]: https://en.wikipedia.org/wiki/Animation

-[^video-anim]: Video-like animations also include animated images, and animated canvases.
-Since our browser doesn't support images, this topic is beyond the scope of this book, but video alone has its own [fascinating complexities][videong].
+[^video-anim]: Video-like animations also include animated images and animated canvases.
+Since our browser doesn't support images yet, this topic is beyond the scope of this chapter; video alone has its own [fascinating complexities][videong].

 [videong]: https://developer.chrome.com/blog/videong/